IRiSS Predoctoral Researchers Program FAQ

 May I use my practical training for this position?

-Students currently resident in the U.S. under an F-1 visa with adequate OPT available as of July 9, 2025 may apply.
+Students currently resident in the U.S. under an F-1 visa with adequate OPT available as of the position start date may apply.
 J-1 existing visa work authorization also applies.
-All candidates must have authorization to work in the United States by July 9, 2025, or an offer may be rescinded.
+All candidates must have authorization to work in the United States by the position start date, or an offer may be rescinded.

 I am currently enrolled in a doctoral program.
 May I apply?